BlueBrain/nexus/docs/src/main/paradox/docs/getting-started/running-nexus/configuration/index.md

 Each plugin configuration is rooted under `plugins.{plugin_name}`.
 All plugins have a `plugins.{plugin_name}.priority` configuration flag used to determine the order in which the routes are handled in case of collisions.

+For more information about plugins, please refer to the @ref:[Plugins page](../../../delta/plugins/index.md).

 ### Elasticsearch views plugin configuration

 The elasticsearch plugin configuration can be found @link:[here](https://github.com/BlueBrain/nexus/blob/$git.branch$/delta/plugins/elasticsearch/src/main/resources/elasticsearch.conf){ open=new }.

 The most important flags are:
 * `plugins.elasticsearch.base` which defines the endpoint where the Elasticsearch service is running.